 The medical information on this website is provided “as is” without any representations or warranties, express or implied.
 Robert Morgan nor Sue Meisheri make no representations or warranties in relation to the medical information on this website.

 Without prejudice to the generality of the foregoing paragraph, Robert Morgan or Sue Meisheri does not warrant that the medical information on this website will be constantly available, or available at all; or the medical information on this website is complete, true, accurate, up-to-date, or non-misleading.

-You must not rely on the information on this website as an alternative to medical advice from your doctor or other professional healthcare provider.
-If you have any specific questions about any medical matter you should consult your doctor or other professional healthcare provider.
+You must not rely on the information on this website as an alternative to medical advice from your doctor or another professional healthcare provider.
+If you have any specific questions about any medical matter you should consult your doctor or another professional healthcare provider.

 If you think you may be suffering from any medical condition you should seek immediate medical attention.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.